 Physical education: Physical educaton is provided at least twice per week by a physical education specialist.

-Music: Music is provided twice per week by the music specialist for children in K5-grade 5.
-Students in grades 6-8 once per week.
+Music: Music is provided twice per week by the music specialist for children in K5 through grade 5 and once per week for students in grades 6-8.

 Art: Formal art instruction is provided once per week for students in grades K5-grade 8 from a certified teacher.